LuxDoc/luxdoc.github.io/README.md

 Note that the order of display of the pages is decided by the timestamp associated with the single post, not with the date of the event.
 Events that have a timestamp in the future won't be published in the website.

 - **Modify the registration form**: In order to modify the registration form, log in with the LuxDoc credentials the following website: [YouForm](https://app.youform.com/dashboard) and browse on the desired form.
 Once the changes are complete, remember to embed the generated endpoint in the desired page.
 Data will be automatically saved on the typeform website.

+## Testing
+Testing the edits in your local environment before committing changes is not mandatory but warmly encouraged.
+Working with GitHub website requires you to be familiar with Git and, in this specific case, with [Hugo](https://gohugo.io/).
+Explaining any of these two tools goes beyond the scope of this simple README, so I recommend you either contact the current the webmaster or take a quick online tutorial like [this one](https://github.com/alburycatalina/Personal-Research-Website).

+For the installation of Hugo you can either refer to the [official documentation](https://gohugo.io/installation/windows/) or follow this instructive [step-by-step video](https://www.youtube.com/watch?v=8BrADPJgA-4).

+Once your environment is set up, testing the changes will be as easy as typing

+`hugo server`

+from your local terminal.
+Happy coding!